JetBrains/teamcity-documentation/topics/configuring-secondary-node.md

 <note>

-Secondary nodes operate as read-only servers and can use only a limited set of external plugins.
+Secondary nodes can use only a limited set of external plugins.
 </note>

 ## Cleanup